NkVaishnav/Vaishnav_Physical_design/README.md

 <details>
 <summary>Labs on TCL Scripting</summary>
+This is used for writing the sdc and it is understood by the tool internally

- Below is the script including all the programms runned in the shell
+ Below is the script including all the programms runned in the dc shell

 ```
 #my_script.tcl
 echo "Printing the multiplication table"